import sklearn

 Navigation is handled automatically by Quarto.

-Do not rush.
+Do not rush into modeling.

-Most machine learning errors occur in:
+Most machine learning errors originate in:

 The next lesson begins with the most important skill: